adith104/LLM-Assisted-Transaction-Fraud-Analytics-Anomaly-Detection-Behavioral-Modeling-/README.md

 This project is intended solely for research, education, and prototyping.
 It is not a production fraud-detection system and must not be used for real financial decision-making.

----

-If you'd like, I can also create:

-* a `requirements.txt`
-* a project folder structure
-* a more formal technical documentation section
-* or an architecture diagram.